3-4 Coventry Street,

 One of the oldest surviving cinema buildings in London’s West End district, and still retaining most of its original decoration, the Rialto Theatre is an amazing building.

 Externally the tall narrow facade resembles many American theaters but inside is a riot of Edwardian plaster-work designed by Horace Gilbert.
 The main architect was Hippolyte Blanc.
 It opened as the West End Cinema Theatre on 18th March 1913, with seating for 452 in the stalls and 232 in the circle.
+The auditorium impressed one American visitor that he used the plans to create a nearly exact replica of the auditorium in the Parkway Theatre, Baltimore, MD in 1915.
 There was a small cafe located upstairs on the first floor of the building behind the tall windows of the facade.
 In the basement was the Elysee Restaurant, which later became the Cafe de Paris nightspot.
 The West End Cinema Theatre was the first cinema in London’s West End to have neon signage, which was installed soon after its opening in 1913.

 In 1954, it was taken over by 20th Century Fox, and they employed architect Samuel Beverly to make alterations to the proscenium to enable CinemaScope to be screened, and the Rialto Theatre was re-opened on 15th October 1954 with “Three Coins in the Fountain” which had moved over from Fox’s Carlton Theatre in the Haymarket.
 Further alterations were carried out by architect Leonard Allen in August 1959, which included the installation of a large sign-box on the facade, and giving the orchestra stalls a ‘reverse rake’ to improve sight-lines.
 The Rialto Theatre re-opened with Fox’s “Blue Jeans”.
 On 10th June 1965 the World Premiere of “Repulsion” was held at the Rialto Cinema.
 On 29th December 1965 the Gala Premiere of “Thunderball was shared with the nearby London Pavilion.
 20th Century Fox operated the cinema until 1977, when it was taken over by the Brent-Walker group.
 There were plans proposed to convert to a shopping arcade in 1978, but the cinema continued successfully until Brent Walker’s lease expired in January 1982 and the final films screened were "Carrie” and “Force Five”.
 The cinema then lay derelict, with only the Cafe de Paris operating in the basement.